Information-Theoretic Characterization of the Generalization Error for Iterative Semi-Supervised Learning: Introduction

-As shown in Figure~\ref{Fig:up_bd_gent}, the upper bound is monotonically decreasing in the iteration count $t$ and converges at around $t=2$ with a sufficiently large amount of unlabelled data.
-In Section~\ref{Sec:main results}, we also show that when the number of labelled data or the variance is large enough, using the unlabelled data does not help to significantly reduce the generalization error across iterations $t$.
-The behaviour of the empirical generalization error for the bGMM coincides with the upper bound.
-The results suggest that the proposed upper bound serves as a useful guide to understand how the generalization error changes across the semi-supervised training iterations and it can be used to establish conditions under which unlabelled data can help in terms of generalization.
-Experimental results on the MNIST and CIFAR datasets corroborate the phenomena for the bGMM that with few labelled data and abundant unlabelled data, the generalization error decreases quickly in the early pseudo-labelling iterations and saturates thereafter.
-For a more extensive literature review, please refer to Appendix~\ref{Appendix:Related works}.
+\item In Section \ref{Sec:main results}, we particularize Theorem \ref{Thm:exact gen} to the binary Gaussian mixture model (bGMM) with in-class variance $\sigma^2$.
+We show that for any fixed number of data samples, there exists a critical value $\sigma_0$ such that when the data variance (representing the overlap between classes) $\sigma^2<\sigma_0^2$, the gen-error decreases in the iteration count $t$ and converges quickly with a sufficiently large amount of unlabelled data.
+When $\sigma^2>\sigma_0^2$, the gen-error increases instead, which means using the unlabelled data does not help to reduce the gen-error across the SSL iterations.
+The empirical gen-error corroborates the theoretical results, which suggests that the characterization serves as a useful rule-of-thumb to understand how the gen-error changes across the SSL iterations and it can be used to establish conditions under which unlabelled data can help in terms of generalization.

+\item In Section \ref{Sec:regularization}, we theoretically and empirically show that for difficult-to-classify problems with large overlap between classes, regularization can effectively help to mitigate the undesirable increase of the gen-error across the SSL iterations.

+\item In Section \ref{Sec:experiments}, we implement the pseudo-labelling procedure on the MNIST and CIFAR datasets with few labelled data and abundant unlabelled data.
+The experimental results corroborate the phenomena for the bGMM that the gen-error decreases quickly in the early pseudo-labelling iterations and saturates thereafter for easy-to-distinguish classes but increases for hard-to-distinguish classes.
+By adding $\ell_2$-regularization to the hard-to-distinguish problem, we also observe improvements to the gen-error similar to that for the bGMM. \end{enumerate}